Polygence blog / Research Opportunities and Ideas

 You can even participate in AI without full knowledge of coding and programming languages.
 There are plenty of generative AI tools out there now that specifically cater to users without coding experience, and allow you to create incredible content, art, music, and writing with a few clicks.
 Although there are no technical skills involved with using these applications, becoming an expert in how to use an application can be a valuable skill for the long term, especially in a world driven by AI.

-In this article, we covered the skills you can learn from doing an AI passion project and shared 10 different research and passion project ideas suited for high school students to take on.
-If you’re interested in pursuing an artificial intelligence project, Polygence’s programs are a great place to start as they provide opportunities to work with, and learn from, excellent research mentors who are well-versed in the fields of AI and computer science.
+In this article, we’ve covered the skills you can learn from doing an AI passion project and shared 10 different research and project ideas for high school students to take on.
+Still unsure where to begin?
+If you’re interested in pursuing an artificial intelligence research project under the guidance of an experienced mentor, Polygence Pods offers the ideal environment to launch and develop your AI project.